Z_N-Invariant Subgroups of Semi-Simple Lie Groups: Subgroups of

-This narrows down our choices to 30 subgroups of $E_8$, marked by a check in column $c$ of Table \ref{atsg}.
+This narrows down our choices to 21 subgroups of $E_8$, marked by a check in column {\bf c} of Table \ref{atsg}.
 Now we use the values of $m$ (number of $A_1$ factors in $H_I\subset E_8$) to identify the possible subgroups $H_I\subset E_8$.
-When $p$ and $m$ do not specify $H_i\subset E_8$ unambiguously, we use the values of $r$ (rank of the semi-simple part of $H_I$).
-The values of $p$, $m$ and $r$ are also calculated from the root vectors that survive a $\ZZ_7$ shift.
+When $p$ and $m$ do not specify $H_I\subset E_8$ unambiguously, we use the values of $r$ (rank of the semisimple part of $H_I$).
+The values of the identifiers $p$, $m$ and $r$ are also calculated from the root vectors that are invariant\eq{shift} with respect to a $\ZZ_7$ shift.
 This is shown in the next section.